garagehive/garagehive.github.io/docs/garagehive-posted-archived-documents.md

 ##  Posted Jobsheets

 *   **Posted Jobsheets** This is where all posted jobsheets go.
--   From within the Posted Jobsheets, you can [Correct Incorrect Payments](https://docs.garagehive.co.uk/docs/garagehive-jobsheets-incorrectpayment.html "Correct Incorrect Payments").
+-   From within the Posted Jobsheets, you can [Correct Incorrect Payments](https://docs.garagehive.co.uk/docs/garagehive-jobsheets-incorrectpayment.html "Correct Incorrect Payments"){:target="_blank"}.

 *   **Posted Return Jobsheets** - This is where all Posted Return Jobsheets (Customer Jobsheet Credits) go.